Four reasons you’re tired of Zoom calls — and what to do about it

 On top of all that, participating in video calls may increase cognitive load, meaning more mental effort is needed.

 All of those nonverbal gestures of communication — which are automatic during in-person interactions — now take extra mental effort for some people.
-Accessibility experts say the toll may be even higher for individuals with disabilities.
+Accessibility experts say the toll may be even higher for people with disabilities.

 Sheri Byrne-Haber, an accessibility advocate, says her own disabilities have exacerbated her “Zoom fatigue.”

-Byrne-Haber uses a wheelchair and also has moderate hearing loss, among other disabilities.
+Byrne-Haber uses a wheelchair and has moderate hearing loss, among other disabilities.
 Because she has to focus more intently on people’s faces during video calls to read lips, it increases her cognitive load, she said.

 When there is automatic captioning on the video, the punctuation can be erratic, the words can be transcribed incorrectly and the caption is not always attributed to the speaker.

-“Even when the captioning is good and you can keep up, all of these factors add up to higher levels of cognitive load which leaves less working memory to focus on the topic at hand,” she told The Post in an email, adding: “I’m literally so drained at the end of the day where I have thirteen 30 minute meetings that I sometimes go to bed at 7.”
+“Even when the captioning is good and you can keep up, all of these factors add up to higher levels of cognitive load, which leaves less working memory to focus on the topic at hand,” she told The Washington Post in an email.
+“I’m literally so drained at the end of the day where I have thirteen 30-minute meetings that I sometimes go to bed at 7,” she said.

 What’s next

-By identifying potential causes of “Zoom fatigue” affecting the general population, Bailenson’s paper validates people’s experiences and shows them that they aren’t alone, said Suzan Song, an associate professor of psychiatry at George Washington University, who was not involved in the research.
+By identifying potential causes of “Zoom fatigue” affecting the general population, Bailenson’s paper validates people’s experiences and shows that they aren’t alone, said Suzan Song.
+Song is an associate professor of psychiatry at George Washington University who was not involved in the research.
 Suggestions for some simple changes to videoconferencing habits, she said, can help increase agency.

 “It was a really nice and practical article that draws on current scientific theories around the phenomena that so many are experiencing right now with the relentless pandemic,” she said.